 Botulinum toxins are made by bacteria in a laboratory, collected, purified, and then processed into a fine, dry powder.
 Oddly enough, if zinc is added to the toxin during processing, the toxin’s potency is greatly diminished.
 To be effective, Botulinum toxins must find and bind zinc in human tissues after being injected.
 If a person has inadequate amounts of zinc in their tissues, then the botulinum toxin will have a significantly decreased effect.

-There are a number of reasons why zinc absorption might be inhibited.
+There are a number of reasons why zinc absorption may possibly be inhibited.
 Blocked absorption is one, and perhaps the biggest culprits responsible are phytates, a group of phosphate-containing compounds that tightly bind zinc in the intestinal track and prevent zinc absorption.
 As little as 0.26 grams of phytate will inhibit the absorption of 50 mg of pure zinc.
-Phytates are found in whole grain breads, whole-wheat products, several cereals, soy, oats, legumes (including peas, peanuts, and peanut butter), beans, corn, nuts, and rice.
-Unfortunately, several of the foods rich in zinc also contain phytates, so it can be very difficult to increase and monitor zinc levels through diet alone.
+Phytates are found in whole grain breads, whole-wheat products, numerous cereals, soy, oats, legumes (including peas, peanuts, and peanut butter), beans, corn, nuts, and rice.
+Unfortunately, numerous of the foods rich in zinc also contain phytates, so it can be very difficult to increase and monitor zinc levels through diet alone.

 ZYTAZE® is specially formulated with a unique patent-pending combination of highly bioavailable, organic zinc along with phytase (an enzyme that effectively breaks down phytates) to maximize zinc absorption, thereby enhancing the effectiveness of botulinum toxin injections.